Get Custom Training

 Example:

-Shared rubrics keep evaluations steady across programs and reviewers.
-A variance view prompts quick calibration with paired examples—no long meetings.
+Shared evaluation rubrics help keep feedback consistent across programs and reviewers.
+A variance view prompts brief calibration sessions with paired examples instead of lengthy meetings.

 assessments and intelligent feedback.